 What must you do to enable push notifications for iOS?
-First, you need to create a provisioning profile and SSL certificate for the server.
-Push notifications are always sent by the server.
-You need to launch the background implementation on the server, install an SSL certificate, and set up an outgoing TLS connection on certain ports.
+First, you need to create a provisioning profile and an SSL certificate.
+Push notifications are always sent by your own server.
+You need to launch the background implementation on this server, install an SSL certificate, and set up an outgoing TLS connection on certain ports.

-A badge is a little red circle in the top right corner of your iOS app icon that tells a user when there is some information waiting to be read (a new message, news, an event, a missed call, etc.) A badge also indicates the number of unread messages or notifications.
+A badge is a little red circle in the top right corner of your iOS app icon that tells the user when there is new information waiting to be read (messages, news, events, missed calls, etc.) A badge also indicates the number of unread messages or notifications.

-However, there is one problem with badge notifications: the number indicated on the badge may not coincide with the number of messages inside the app.
+However, there’s one problem with badge notifications: the number indicated on the badge may not coincide with the number of messages inside the app.
 For example, the badge on your app’s icon may show two unread messages, but when you open the app there are five.

 This is confusing for users.
 It’s especially irritating, however, when a badge shows a new message that doesn’t exist in the app.
 And users can’t manually clear message counts unless you specifically build that functionality into your app.
 To keep your users sane, bind the number of incoming messages with the badge count.
 Don’t let them live separate lives!